randix/KioskContacts/README.md

 ## Kiosk Contacts
 This app presents a configurable screen form to enter contact information.
 It can be run in "Kiosk" mode on an iPhone or iPad.

-The collected information is saved to a file, and a welcome mail (or message) is sent to the mail address (of telephone number) entered on the form.
+The app saves collected information to a file, and initiates the sending of a welcome mail or message to the mail address or telephone number entered on the form.

 ### Requirements
 The minimum OS is: